 Limit distractions.
-Remove everything from your calendar and add things back, according to your priorities, starting with Bible study and prayer time and church.
-Not small group, not the meetings for the seven different ministries that you serve on.
+Remove everything from your calendar and add things back, according to your priorities, starting with Bible study and prayer time, and church.
+Not a small group, not the meetings for the seven different ministries that you serve on.
 Start with Him.

 Then add time with your husband.
 Yep.
 Put it on the calendar.
 Commit to making your marriage a priority.